Dave's Travel Pages

 The Athens Combined Ticket

 Here is a list of the most significant buildings and sites to see in Athens.
-As they are all centrally located, they are easy to reach either on foot or by the metro.
+They are all centrally located in what is often referred to as the historic center, so they are easy to reach either on foot or by the metro.

 If there is one place not to miss during a visit to Athens, it's the Acropolis.
 This huge ancient citadel set on a rocky outcrop must have been an awe-inspiring sight two thousand years ago.
 It doesn't look too shabby today either!